argonautproject/questionnaire/source/pages/guidance.md

 {% include examplebutton.html example="example-step1" %}

-###  Provider EHRs Retrieve Standard Assessments from the Assessment Bank
+###  Provider EHRSs Retrieve Standard Assessments From The Assessment Bank
 {:.no_toc}

 When it is time to perform an assessment of the program participants(subjects), the Provider EHR fetches the appropriate Questionnaire(s) from the Assessment-Bank.